 The federal government of the United States has very few laws that regulate the sale of guns.
-There have been pushes to introduce federal legislation on gun control, particularly after the shooting at Sandy Hook Elementary School.
-However, many lawmakers still interpret the second amendment to mean that they should not regulate guns at all.
+There have been pushes to introduce federal legislation on gun control, particularly after Sandy Hook Elementary School shooting.
+However, many lawmakers still interpret the Second Amendment to mean that they should not regulate guns at all.
 There are some gun attachments – such as high-capacity magazines – that are banned at a federal level.
 However, for the most part, gun laws are governed by states.

+Some U.S. states have little to no gun regulation on guns at all.
 Some of the most lenient gun laws are known as open carry laws, meaning that someone can openly carry a firearm in public.
-Some of the strictest gun laws require the person to pass a background check and undergo training before being able to purchase a gun.
-Some states have little to no regulation on guns at all.
+Other states are concealed carry only.
+Some of the strictest gun laws require the person to pass a background check and undergo training before purchasing a gun.

 California is the state with the strictest gun laws, and it also has the seventh-lowest rate of deaths by gun violence.
-In addition to regulation on who can purchase a gun and what kinds of firearms may be legally obtained, California gun laws allow for funding to community programs that have been able to reduce gun-related violence.
+In addition to regulation on who can purchase a gun and what kinds of firearms may be legally obtained, California gun laws allow for funding to community programs that have reduced gun-related violence.
 Other states with strict gun laws include Illinois, Connecticut, New Jersey, New York, Hawaii, Maryland, and Massachusetts.
-Some of these states require background checks and a waiting period before someone is allowed to purchase a gun; some require that the person undergo training first.
+Some of these states require background checks and a waiting period before someone is allowed to purchase a gun; some require that they undergo training first.

 The states with the most lenient gun laws are New Hampshire, South Carolina, Georgia, Louisiana, Maine, Texas, Montana, West Virginia, Alabama, North Dakota, Oklahoma, Arkansas, Alaska, Kansas, South Dakota, Arizona, Kentucky, Missouri, Idaho, Wyoming, and Mississippi.
 Many states are trying to enact legislation to promote gun safety, as gun violence continues to be a leading cause of death throughout the country.